 It’s perfectly acceptable to use margarine instead of butter when making scones.
-Many people use margarine as a butter substitute.
+People often use margarine as a butter substitute.

 Understand that the scones won’t turn out exactly the same.
 This means that the scones you’re baking will be a bit different than usual.

-This doesn’t mean that the scones will be bad, though.
-The flavor will simply be different, and the scones might not be as rich as you’re used to.
+This doesn’t mean that they’ll be bad, though.
+The flavor will simply be different, and they might not be as rich as you’re used to.

 There are many margarine scone recipes that you can follow.
 Looking for a recipe that calls for margarine will give you the most predictable results.

 Many people feel that butter is superior to margarine when it comes to making scones.
 You can try to make margarine scones for yourself and formulate your own opinion.

 Almond butter might be more appealing to you than standard butter.
 Using almond butter instead will add a little something to the scones.

 When you use almond butter, it’ll infuse the scones with vitamin E. It’ll also improve the fiber content, and that can be very helpful for some people.